Cybersecurity Bachelor's Degree

 The MTU RedTeam, a registered Michigan Tech student organization, works to promote a security-driven mindset among students, and provide a community and resource for those wishing to learn more about information security.
 The student organization also co-hosts capture the flag and hackathon competitions on campus, including the annual Winter Wonderhack.

 "I feel like I've made a ton of friends here that I otherwise might not have at a larger state school.
-And the location, I mean, it's beautiful up here."Stu Kernstock '22 BS in Cybersecurity
+And the location, I mean, it's beautiful up here."Stu Kernstock '22 BS Cybersecurity

 Computing[MTU] — The future needs you.